-FACT 3.3 Algorithm 7 based on bucket-sort and qsort requires O(m) average time and O(m) additional space, whenever $m \le M$.
+FACT 3.3 Algorithm 3.3 based on bucket-sort requires O(m) average time and O(m) additional space, whenever $m \leq M$ .
 The average depends on the re-sampling.
 Integers are returned in sorted order for streaming-like access to the sequence S.

-We conclude this section by noticing that all the proposed algorithms, except Algorithm 5, generate the set of sampled positions using O(m) space.
-If m < M the random generation can occur within main memory without incurring in any I/Os.
+We conclude this section by noticing that all the proposed algorithms, except Algorithm 3.1, generate the set of sampled positions using O(m) space.
+If $m \le M$ the random generation can occur within main memory without incurring in any I/Os.
 Sometimes this is useful because the randomized algorithm that invokes the random-sampling subroutine does not need the corresponding items, but rather their positions.

-3.2 Stream model and known sequence length
+3.2 Streaming model and known sequence length

-We next turn to the case in which S is flowing through a channel and the input size n is known.
+We next turn to the case in which S is flowing through a channel and the input size n is known and big (e.g. Internet traffic or query logs).
 We will turn to the more general case in which n is unknown at the end of the lecture, in the next section.
-This stream-based model imposes that every item of S is considered once and the algorithm must immediately and irrevocably take a decision whether or not that item must be included or not in the set of sampled items.
+This stream-based model imposes that no preprocessing is possible (as instead done above where items' positions were re-sampled and/or sorted), every item of S is considered once and the algorithm must immediately and irrevocably take a decision whether or not that item must be included or not in the set of sampled items.
 Possibly future items may kick out that one from the sampled set, but no item can be re-considered again in the future.
-This scenario is particularly useful when the sequence S is very very long that we cannot store it or it could be too much expensive to process several times (e.g. Internet traffic or query logs).

 Even in this case the algorithms are simple in their design but their probabilistic analysis is a little bit more involved than before.
 The algorithms of the previous section offer an average time complexity because they are faced with the re-sampling problem: possibly some samples have to be eliminated because duplicated.
 In order to avoid re-sampling, we need to ensure that each item is not considered more than once.
-So the algorithms that follow implement this idea is the simplest possible way, namely, they scan the input sequence S and consider each item once for all.
+So the algorithms that follow implement this idea in the simplest possible way, namely, they scan the input sequence S and consider each item once for all.
 This approach brings with itself two main difficulties which are related with the guarantee of both conditions: uniform sample from the range [1, n] and sample of size m.